Eyo-Sam/ND-Project/Readme.md

 ## 🚀 Project Objective

 To design and implement a system that:
-- Accepts IPv4 and IPv6 addresses as input.
+- Accepts IPv4 addresses as input.
 - Determines key characteristics (such as class, type, and range).
 - Identifies potential limitations or conflicts.
 - Provides visual and tabular representations of the results.